 Indicator Name On/Blinking Explanation Message Door and Trunk Open Indicator Comes on for a few seconds if you turn the ignition switch to ON II, then goes off.
-Comes on if the trunk or any door is not completely closed. • Goes off if a door or the trunk is closed. !
-EPS (Electric Power Steering) System Indicator Comes on when you turn the ignition switch to ON II, and goes off when the engine starts.
-Comes on if there is a problem with the EPS (Electric Power Steering) System.
-Stays on constantly or does not come on at all - Have the vehicle checked by a dealer. ▶ If the EPS System Indicator Comes On P. 292 CHECK POWER STEERING SYSTEM (!) you turn the ignition II]. • Comes on if the tire any of the tires become significantly low. • Blinks for about one then stays on if ther with the TPMS, or w you turn the ignition switch to ON III. • Comes on if the tire pressure of any of the tires becomes • Comes on while driving - Stop in a safe place, check tire pressures, and inflate the tire(s) if necessary.
-CHECK TIRE PRESSURE significantly low.
-Blinks for about one minute, and then stays on if there is a problem with the TPMS, or when a compact spare tire is temporarily installed. • Blinks and remains on - Have the vehicle checked by a dealer.
+Comes on if the trunk or any door is not completely closed.
+Goes off if a door or the trunk is closed. ⊕!
+EPS (Electric Power Steering System) Indicator Comes on when you turn the ignition switch to ON II, and goes off when the engine starts.
+Comes on if there is a problem with the EPS (Electric Power Steering System).
+Stays on constantly or does not come on at all - Have the vehicle checked by a dealer. ▶ If the EPS Indicator Comes On P.292 CHECK POWER STEERING SYSTEM 118 Low Tire the ignition switch to ON II.
+Comes on if the tire pressure of any of the tires becomes • Comes on if the tire pressure • Comes on during driving - Stop in a safe place, check tire pressures, and inflate the tire(s) if necessary.
+CHECK TIRE PRESSURE Pressure/TPMS Indicator Blinks for about one minute, and then stays on if there is a problem with the TPMS, or when a compact spare tire is temporarily installed. • Blinks and remains on - Have the vehicle checked by a dealer.
 If the vehicle is fitted with a compact spare, get your regular tire repaired or replaced and put back on your vehicle as soon as you can.
 CHECK TPMS SYSTEM TPMS

 Indicator Name On/Blinking Explanation Message i System Message Indicator Comes on along with a beep when a problem is detected.
 A system message on the multi-information display appears at the same time.
-While the indicator is on, press the ▲1/▼ (information) button to see the message again.
-Refer to the Indicators information in this chapter when a system message appears on the multi-information display.
-Take the appropriate action for the message.
-The multi-information display does not return to the normal screen unless the warning is canceled, or the ▲1/▼ button is pressed.
-Turn Signal Indicators The turn signal indicators blink when you operate the turn signal lever.
-If you press the hazard warning button, both indicators and all turn signals blink at the same time.
-Does not blink or blinks rapidly - A turn signal light bulb has blown.
-Change the bulb immediately. ▶ Replacing Light Bulbs P. 252, 253 High Beam Indicator Comes on when the high beam headlights are on.
-Comes on with reduced brightness when DRL (daytime running lights) are on. =00= Lights On Indicator • Comes on whenever the light switch is on, or in AUTO when the exterior lights are on. • If you remove the key from the ignition switch while the lights are on, a chime sounds when the driver's door is opened. -
+While the indicator is on, press the ++ Turn Signal Indicators The turn signal indicators blink when you operate the turn signal lever.
+If you press the hazard warning button, both indicators and all turn signals blink at the same time. • Does not blink or blinks rapidly- A turn signal light bulb has blown.
+Change the bulb immediately. ► Replacing Light Bulbs P.252, 253 High-Beam Indicator Comes on when the high beam headlights are on.
+Comes on with reduced brightness when DRL (daytime running lights) are on. ⇒ 0€ Lights On Indicator Comes on whenever the light switch is on, or in AUTO when the exterior lights are on. • If you remove the key from the ignition switch while the light is on, a chime sounds when the driver's door is opened.